What is data management in cyber security?

 Complying with regulations

-Compliance with regulations such as GDPR and data privacy laws is essential for organisations to avoid penalties, maintain ethical standards, and protect personal data from unauthorized access or misuse.
+Compliance with regulations such as GDPR and data privacy laws helps organisations avoid penalties, maintain ethical standards, and protect personal data from unauthorized access or misuse.

 Regulatory compliance ensures that companies handle data in a transparent and secure manner while aligning with data protection laws.
 GDPR, for instance, mandates strict requirements for data collection, processing, and storage, emphasizing user consent and data subject rights.
 It necessitates appointing a Data Protection Officer and conducting regular privacy impact assessments.